robdmac/talkito/README.md

 # TalkiTo

-TalkiTo lets developers interact with AI systems through speech across multiple channels (terminal, API, phone).
-It can be used as both a command-line tool and a Python library.
+TalkiTo lets developers talk, slack and whatsapp with AI code editors.
+It can be used as a command-line tool, a web extension, and as a Python library.

 ## Quick Start Guide using Claude